Replacement Terminal Environmental Assessment

 2. What is the difference between an Environmental Assessment and an Environmental Impact Statement?

-For the Replacement Terminal environmental planning, an EA has begun based on FAA input.
-If, in the view of the FAA during the EA process, it is determined there may be significant impacts that cannot be mitigated to less than significance, the project would be changed from an EA into an EIS and directed by the FAA.
+Based upon FAA guidance and consultation, an EA is being prepared for the Trenton-Mercer Airport Terminal project.
+If, during the preparation of the EA, the FAA determines there may be significant impacts that cannot be mitigated to a level less than significant, the project would be changed from an EA to an EIS.